meadsteve/cafefikakata/README.md

 ### Requirement Six - Closing down
 When a cafe has no stock of any kind it closes down.

+### Requirement Seven - Let's take fika international
+All the previous requirements dealt in Krona.
+Now we want to launch in new countries.
+Each cafe should only work in a single currency.

 ## Considerations
 Part of the focus of this Kata is using the type system with mypy.